SeanKilleen/seankilleen.github.io/_posts/2014-01-19-quick-tip-chocolatey-powershell-dropbox-for-package-management-and-backup.markdown

 ---
 So it's been a long day and night rebuilding a system from scratch (Motherboard issue + Hubris + Bad decisions).
 But on this go 'round, I decided to install as much of my software as Chocolatey packages as possible.

 **Have you Installed Chocolatey?
-If not, and you care about being a windows sysadmin or developer, stop reading this and head to <a href="http://chocolatey.org/">http://chocolatey.org/</a> immediately to read up and install it.
+If not, and you care about being a windows sysadmin or developer, stop reading this and head to <http://chocolatey.org/> immediately to read up and install it.
 I'll wait.**

 Done?
 Okay, great.
 So I was looking through the Chocolatey Gallery and finding packages to install (side note, installing multiple packages is as easy as "cinst packagename1 packagename2 packagenameN") when it occurred to me: as I change things, wouldn't it be nice if I had a list somewhere of these packages that stays updated?